The Office of Communications & Marketing, Texas Tech Police Department, and Office

-Additionally, Texas Tech University employs the latest technology to alert all faculty, staff and students in the event of a significant emergency on campus.
+Additionally, Texas Tech employs technology to alert all faculty, staff, and students to a significant emergency on campus.
 The TechAlert!
-Emergency Communications System is an externally hosted service through which critical information and updates are sent via voice, text, email, social networks, websites and digital signage across campus.
+Emergency Communications System is an externally hosted service through which critical information is sent via phone call, text, email, social media, websites, and digital signage across campus.

-All faculty, staff and students are automatically enrolled with their eRaider email address and the primary phone number listed in their personnel or registration records.
-The system accommodates three additional numbers with options for text messages and TDD/TTY for the hearing impaired.
-All members of the Texas Tech community should keep their information updated by going to the website emergency.ttu.edu or clicking on the Emergency Communications Center link on www.ttu.edu.
-The information is secure and will never be used by Texas Tech University for any reason other than emergency alert notifications.
+All faculty, staff, and students are automatically enrolled with their Texas Tech email address and the primary phone number listed in their personnel or registration records.
+The system accommodates three additional numbers with options for text messages and TDD/TTY for the deaf and hard of hearing.
+All members of the Texas Tech community should keep their information updated by going to techalert.ttu.edu and clicking on the "Update Your Contact Information" button.
+The information provided is secure and will never be used by Texas Tech for any reason other than emergency alert notifications.

-Any emergency can be reported by dialing 911 from on-campus Lync phones.
+Any emergency can be reported by dialing 911.

-In case of a fire, the respective department chairperson and the dean's office should be notified after the fire has been reported.
+In case of a fire, the respective department chairperson, dean's office, and building emergency manager should be notified after the fire has been reported.
 Fire extinguishers are placed in all buildings in convenient locations on all floors.
-Evacuation routes are posted on the fire hose cabinets and elsewhere.
-For urgent facility maintenance requirements, call Building Maintenance and Construction at 806.742.3301 during regular working hours.
-If repair is needed immediately, call after normal hours.
+Evacuation routes are posted in the department's Emergency Action Plan, which is available on the Emergency Management website.
+For urgent facility maintenance requirements, call the Operations Division at 806.742.4OPS(4677).

 Warning and Alert Systems

-Various sirens located throughout the campus are activated whenever the campus is in imminent danger.
+Various sirens located throughout the campus are activated whenever the campus is in imminent weather danger.
 Persons should immediately seek shelter upon hearing the siren.
-University police car sirens and loudspeakers will be used to broadcast alerts and instructions.
-In the residence halls, fire alarm bells (with a sound distinctly different from that used for fire evacuation procedures) and public address systems (where available) will be used to signal persons to take cover immediately.
+In the residence halls, when activated, fire alarm speakers with verbal instructions will be used to signal a severe weather notification.
 Tests of the various warning and alert systems are conducted each semester and are publicized online in advance of the tests.

-If a tornado warning is issued or a tornado is sighted, the following actions should be taken: seek inside shelter, preferably a tornado cellar, steel-framed or reinforced-concrete structure (including all major university buildings); evacuate upper floors of all buildings; seek shelter in an interior hallway and stay away from windows; lie flat on the floor and use tables, mattresses, or blankets for cover; if caught in open country, lie face down in the deepest depression available such as a ditch, culvert, or ravine.
-Emergency preparedness guidelines and homeland security information is available at http://emergency.ttu.edu.
+If a tornado warning is issued or a tornado is sighted, the following actions should be taken: seek inside shelter, preferably on the lowest possible floor of a building in the most interior room, away from windows and outside walls.
+The tornado shelter areas for Texas Tech buildings are included in the department Emergency Action Plan (EAP) located on the Emergency Management website.
+Be sure to evacuate upper floors of all buildings, reminding individuals to seek shelter in an interior hallway and stay away from windows; lie flat on the floor and use tables, mattresses, or blankets for cover.
+If caught in open country, lie face down in the deepest depression available such as a ditch, culvert, or ravine.
+Emergency preparedness guidelines and homeland security information are available at techalert.ttu.edu.